Brindavanam (2010 film): Reception

 The film generally received positive reviews from critics.
 NDTV gave a review stating, "Vamsi, now proves that he, too, can top the Box Office with his subject and narration of a story.
 Koratala Siva's dialogues and Chota K Naidu's camera have helped him to realise his dream of putting together a good entertainer.
 NTR's performance is unquestionably the highlight of the film. " Idlebrain.com gave a review stating "First half of the movie is adequate.
 The major part of the second half is entertaining.
 The climax of the movie is debatable.
 The plus points are NTR and entertainment in the second half.
 On the flip side, the story of the movie gives us a deja vu feeling in many aspects and the emotional part should have been natural.
 Brindavanam is a decent and clean movie with enough ingredients to make it work at the box office.
 It is up to NTR to get a range for the movie" and rated the film 3.25/5.
-IndiaGlitz gave a review stating "Vamsi scripted a perfect screenplay for the film and it was so tight that the audiences could not move out of their seats and make them stick even in song sequences.
-Each and every scene in the movie was narrated with precision and the director should be commended for running the movie with perfection.
-You can watch the film with the whole family because of entertainment values.
-Definitely, the film will give you a relief after a stressful day."
-Oneindia Entertainment gave a review stating, "Though the story has the shades of old films, Vamsi has scripted a tight screenplay and he has narrated every scene with precision.
-You can watch the film with a family because of the entertainment values.
-Dil Raju is once again back on track.
-Vamsi Paidipalli has brought a smile on his face with his wholesome entertainer."